Foreign Language and Area Studies (FLAS) Fellowships

 - Funding for graduate summer FLAS is available from all area studies programs

-- Be in the process of earning a baccalaureate
+- In the process of earning a baccalaureate